rudy880719/domain/domain_config_ui/README.md

 By default, the Appearance page and the Basic Site Settings page are enabled for domain-specific forms.
 Administrators may inspect and expand the form list at the settings page (admin/config/domain/config-ui).

-On admin forms that contain configuration, the administrator should see a buttom to 'Enable / Disable domain configuration'.
+On admin forms that contain configuration, the administrator should see a button to 'Enable / Disable domain configuration'.
 This button can be used to add or remove a form from domain-sensitivity.

 *Note: removing a form will not remove its configuration files.
 See below.*